Last updated March 21st, 2026

 - What: Nature is respected.

 - How: Keep public spaces clean; dispose of trash responsibly.
-You will notice that there’s very little litter boxes in public areas.
+You will notice that there are very few trash cans in public areas.
 This is because Japanese people tend to take their waste home with them and discard according to recycling rules.

 7. The Art of Queueing: